 If you are going to just be in Seward, Sockeye (Red) Salmon should be running.
 Typical place there to fish for them, is at the head of the bay, in Resurrection Creek.
 If you want to snag for them (legal in salt water here) you can go over to Fourth of July Creek on the other side of the bay and surf cast for them at the mouth.

-If you have a rental and want to take a short drive, you can head over to Cooper Landing (appx 1 hr) and fish the Upper Kenai for Sockeye and Rainbow Trout or the Russian River for sockeye and trout.
+If you have a rental and want to take a short drive, you can head over to Cooper Landing (appx 1 hr) and fish the Upper Kenai for Sockeye and Rainbow Trout…or try fishing the Russian River for sockeye and trout.
 The Kenai is a big river, but has gravel bars you can access.
-The Russian is a freestone river that dumps into the Kenai, a great classic style trout stream.
+The Russian is a freestone river that dumps into the Kenai River, a great classic style trout stream.

 It will be busy with folks but should have some good fishing.

 Anything we can do, please let me know.

 MikeMike Brown - Owner of Mossy's Fly Shop in Anchorage, Alaska

 Mid June can still be a great time to get Red "Sockeye" Salmon across the bay at McDonalds or 4th of July Creek.
 Bring waders and your snagging rod!
 You can also fish off the beach on Lowell Point for Dolly Varden and the like.
 When you get to town ask around about which tide they seem to be pushing on, and go for it.
 There are guides that will take you as well, but if you already have equipment it's fairly straightforward, and you'll pick it up just watching others.
 See the fish, snag the fish.